tekumara/notes/kubectl.md

 `kubectl api-resources` show all resource types
 `kubectl get apiservice` show all apiservice resources
 `kubectl get namespaces` show all namespaces
+`kubectl top nodes` show CPU/MEM for nodes
+`kubectl top pods -A` show CPU/MEM for pods in all namespaces

 Show all forwarded ports:
 ```